Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Moral of the story: anyone who plays the crossword religiously should be rewarded in the form of surprise videos, bonus content, special badges, and more.

-With so much data at the Times’ fingertips, I’d use it to get creative with geographic campaigns—especially on social media where ad costs have dropped during COVID.
+With so much data at the Times’ fingertips, I’d use it to get creative with geographic campaigns.

-Instead of billboards, I’d do display ads and social campaigns.
+Instead of (or in addition to) billboards, you could do a combo of display and social campaigns.

 • “To the 3,441 New Yorkers who stayed up until 3am solving crosswords last night, you give this city its reputation.
 Never change.”